Mamidipudi Venkatarangaiya Foundation

-The Mamidipudi Venkatarangaiya Foundation (MVF)is an Indian non-government organisation (NGO) established in 1981 in memory of educationist and historian Prof. Mamidipudi Venkataraangaiya by prof shantha sinha The MVF began as a research institution on issues relating to social transformation.
+The Mamidipudi Venkatarangaiya Foundation (MVF) is an Indian non-government organisation (NGO) established in 1981 in memory of educationist and historian Prof. Mamidipudi Venkataraangaiya by Prof. Shantha Sinha The MVF began as a research institution on issues relating to social transformation.
 Today, the Foundation is building the capacities of community in rural and urban areas for abolition of child labour by universalizing social education.
 It uses an "area-based" approach instead of a target-based approach.
 The area-based approach concentrates on protecting the rights of every children and ensuring all of them attend full-time formal education.
 It draws plans for children to withdraw from work and prepare them to be integrated into schools.
 Schemes were also designed to ensure that children are retained in school and will continue to do so without any disruption.

 Objectives

 Universalizing formal education has been one of the foundation's key objectives.
-It seeks to address the rights of the entire universes of children- both in school and out of school - in the 5-14 age group and its area of operation.
+It seeks to address the rights of the entire universes of children -- both in school and out of school -- in the 5-14 age group and its area of operation.
 It sees children who are deprived of education opportunities as intrinsically hazardous to their growth and well-being.
-The MV Foundation also ensures that every child attending school does so without any disruption until she reaches class 10 since there is no guarantee that the child does not get pushed out of school to join the labour force again.
+The MV Foundation also ensures that every child attending school does so without any disruption until they reach Class 10 since there is no guarantee that the child does not get pushed out of school to join the labour force again.

 Impact

-Over the years, over 1,000,000 children have been freed from child labour, enrolled and retained in school, more than 4000 bonded labourers have been released and 168 villages in Andhra Pradesh are now child labour free.
-The core strategy of MV Foundation to achieve its objective of transforming child labours to students is through the residential bridge camps.
-It has been implemented in more than 6000 villages and an estimated 45000 child labours have thus benefited from these bridge camps.
-Through the Stop Child Labor Campaigns and Child Rights Protection Forum (CPRF), they had successfully mobilised communities to establish a social norm against child labour and to understand that school is the fundamental right of a child.
+Over the years, over 1,000,000 children have been freed from child labour, enrolled and retained in school, more than 4,000 bonded labourers have been released and 168 villages in Andhra Pradesh are now child labour-free.
+The core strategy of MV Foundation of achieving its objective of transforming child labourers to students is through the residential bridge camps.
+It has been implemented in more than 6,000 villages and an estimated 45,000 child labourers have thus benefited from these bridge camps.
+Through the Stop Child Labor Campaigns and Child Rights Protection Forum (CPRF), they had successfully mobilised communities to establish a social norm against child labour and to understand that school is a fundamental right of a child.

 The greatest impact is the direct cooperation of the MV Foundation with the government of Andhra Pradesh, facilitating the application of the MVF approach in the entire state.
 It has also leveraged on the support of every section of society on a village and national level to create the community pressures for ensuring sustainability in its institutions and strategies.